Aijus2022/Javascript-Quizz/README.md

 - User-friendly interface with smooth transitions

 ## Usage
-To use the Javascript Quiz App, follow these steps:
+To use the Javascript-Quizz-App, follow these steps:
 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.
 3. Click on "Start Quiz" to begin the coding challenge.

 ## Installation
-No installation is required to use the Javascript Quiz App.
+No installation is required to use the Javascript-Quizz-App.
 Simply open the `index.html` file in a web browser.

 ## How to Play
 1. Click on "Start Quiz" to initiate the quiz.